-- The school counseling program serves a central role in meeting students’ needs through development of academic, career and social-emotional needs
+- The school counseling program serves a central role in meeting students’ needs through the development of academic, career, and social-emotional needs.

-- The American School Counselor Association ethical standards should guide the work of the school counseling program
+- The American School Counselor Association's ethical standards should guide the work of the school counseling program.

-The visions of the Josephine Dobbs Clement Early College High School counseling program is that with nurture, support and excellence being the norm, all students’ will graduate high school in four years with up to two years of college credits.
+The vision of the Josephine Dobbs Clement Early College High School counseling program is that with nurture, support and excellence is the norm, all students’ will graduate high school in four years with up to two years of college credits.
 Students will have the critical thinking and creativity necessary to meet the needs of post-secondary education.
-Displaying respect for the diversity of others, provide service to the community and becoming leaders in their profession.
-Possess the ability to be self-advocates and demonstrate the ability to address academic, social-emotional and career/college needs necessary to become globally competitive citizen
+Displaying respect for the diversity of others, providing service to the community, and becoming leaders in their profession.
+Possess the ability to be self-advocates and demonstrate the ability to address the academic, social-emotional, and career/college needs necessary to become a globally competitive citizen

 We are quickly approaching testing season.
 This can be a very stressful time for our students.
 I would like to share some helpful student and teacher tips for Testing Anxiety.
 I’ve also included a brief video “5 Tips for Coping with Test Anxiety” that helps describe what test anxiety is and ways to cope.
 Please share this with your students as you prepare them for upcoming tests. https://youtu.be/sDYx9qM_ygg